LawRider/Tic-Tac-ToeWithAI/README.md

 # Tic-Tac-ToeWithAI
-Tic-Tac-Toe / Noughts and Crosses / Xs and Os game simulator (JetBrains Academy's project)
+AI version of Tic-Tac-Toe / Noughts and Crosses / Xs and Os game simulator (JetBrains Academy's project)

 There are several modes available:
 - User plays with another user